Everyone

 Redundancy notice period

-Any employee who is being made redundant must be given notice and paid for the notice period unless both parties agree to waive the notice period.
-This is applicable in situations such as when an employee finds work and wishes to leave early.
-An employer can require the employee to work the notice period, but may agree not to.
+Any employee who is being made redundant must be given notice and paid for the notice period unless both parties agree to waive the The amount of time between giving notice and the date the employment relationship ends.

 - the reason for the redundancy